• Art magazine

 Image source: Martin Falbisoner, CC BY-SA 3.0, via Wikimedia Commons

-A city that constantly reinvents itself needs creative structures that can respond flexibly.
-Munich demonstrates that cultural policy, the creative industries, and event management go hand in hand here.
-This network of vision and responsibility is one of the reasons why the city has been able to establish itself as a cultural center of the South.
+A city that constantly reinvents itself needs creative structures that can react flexibly.
+Munich proves that cultural policy, the creative industries, and event management go hand in hand here.
+This network of vision and responsibility is one of the reasons why the city has been able to establish itself as the cultural center of southern Germany.

 Image source: Hertlein, CC BY-SA 3.0, via Wikimedia Commons